medinadato/Muru-D-Telstra/README.md

+# MDN SMS Telstra

-# This extension allows customers to receive text messages from an e-commerce retailer.
+This extension allows customers to receive text messages from an e-commerce retailer.
-# Those text messages can provide the order's real time progressing, by informing
-# when the products have been purchased, picked up and shipped.
+Those text messages can provide the order's real time progressing, by informing when the products have been purchased, picked up and shipped.

+## Testing

 Follow the steps below to test the extension: